 Gautam joined Watsi on November 5th, 2014.
-Six years ago, Gautam became the 437th member to automatically support a new Watsi patient every month.
-Since then, 5,571 more people have become monthly donors!
-Gautam's most recent donation traveled 8,800 miles to support Ha, a factory worker from Cambodia, for mobility-restoring leg surgery on both of his legs.
+Eight years ago, Gautam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gautam's most recent donation traveled 1,900 miles to support Stravensky, a future engineer from Haiti, to fund heart surgery.